DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/03ProductBrief/Benefits.md

 **Unified management of clusters**

-- Supports unified management of different clusters, supports any Kubernetes cluster within a specific version range to be included in the scope of container management, realizes unified management of on-cloud, off-cloud, multi-cloud, and hybrid cloud container cloud platforms, and avoids vendor lock-in.
+- Supports unified management of different clusters, supports any Kubernetes cluster within a specific version range to be included in the scope of container management, realizes unified management of on-cloud, off-cloud, multicloud, and hybrid cloud container cloud platforms, and avoids vendor lock-in.

 - The smooth upgrade of the Kubernetes cluster can be completed with one click through the web interface.